 Thus by stalking big bloggers and reading their stuff online.
 It will do two things for you:-

 - It will define what you wanna write and how you gonna write

-- You will come across words those are familar in your blogging space and these words could be good addition to your blog name ideas and can definitely help with your concern about ‘How to name a blog?’
+- You will come across words that are familiar in your blogging space and these words could be a good addition to your blog name ideas and can definitely help with your concern about ‘How to name a blog?’

-If all domain name ideas that are in your mind are already booked, then you can use a blog name generator tool to come up with good suggestions.
+If all the blog name ideas that are in your mind are already booked, then you can use blog name generator tools to come up with good suggestions.
 A blog name generator can help you by suggesting unique, simple, and good blog names.

 They offer blog name ideas based on the keywords you enter.
-They also help you check if the corresponding domain names are already taken, and if not, help you register them.
+Also blog name generators help you check if the corresponding domain names are already taken, and if not, you register your blog name there itself.